 Without a written agreement and waiver of rights, severance pay in Massachusetts is considered to be income and the terminated employee would not collect unemployment benefits for the same weeks as the employee received severance pay.
 Keep in mind that employers may make a lump sum severance payment or pay severance over the course of a number of weeks.
 The manner in which the severance is paid may affect unemployment benefits if there is no written agreement.
 Other statements in the agreement may also affect whether you will be eligible for unemployment benefits.

-For additional information, the Executive Office of Labor and Workforce Development has an excellent fact sheet on severance pay and unemployment benefits in Massachusetts.
+For additional information, the Executive Office of Labor and Workforce Development has information on severance pay and unemployment benefits in Massachusetts.

-Call us if you have questions!
-Please call Boston Labor and Employment Attorney Maura Greene at 617-936-1580.
-In 2012 and 2013, Maura Greene was named in the Boston Globe as one of Boston’s top rated labor and employment lawyers.
-She has also been named a Super Lawyer based upon peer review ratings and record of achievement.
+Contact us here if you have questions, or call Boston Labor and Employment Attorney Maura Greene at 617-936-1580.
+Maura Greene was named the 2025 Go To Employment Lawyer by Lawyers Weekly and recognized by Boston Magazine as a Top Lawyer in 2024.
+She has also been named a Super Lawyer based on peer review ratings and a record of achievement.